slovink/terraform-azure-aks/README.md

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/slovink/terraform-azure-aks/blob/krishan/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/slovink/terraform-azure-aks/blob/dev/LICENSE) file for details.

+## Examples
+For detailed examples on how to use this module, please refer to the [Examples](https://github.com/slovink/terraform-azure-aks/tree/dev/_examples) directory within this repository.

 ## Feedback
-If you come accross a bug or have any feedback, please log it in our [issue tracker](https://github.com/slovink/terraform-azure-aks/issues), or feel free to drop us an email at [devops@slovink.com](mailto:devops@slovink.com).
+If you come accross a bug or have any feedback, please log it in our [issue tracker](https://github.com/slovink/terraform-azure-aks/issues), or feel free to drop us an email at [contact@slovink.com](contact@slovink.com).

 If you have found it worth your time, go ahead and give us a ★ on [our GitHub](https://github.com/slovink/terraform-azure-aks)!